simonw/shot-scraper/docs/authentication.md

 Options:
   -b, --browser [chromium|firefox|webkit|chrome|chrome-beta]
-                                  Which browser to use -B, --browser-args TEXT         Additional arguments to pass to the browser --user-agent TEXT               User-Agent header to use --devtools                      Open browser DevTools --log-console                   Write console.log() to stderr
+                                  Which browser to use --browser-arg TEXT              Additional arguments to pass to the browser --user-agent TEXT               User-Agent header to use --devtools                      Open browser DevTools --log-console                   Write console.log() to stderr